Pallet Chicken Coop Plans: Building on a Budget

 How to Prepare Your Pallets for Building

-Once you've gotten ahold of some pallets, you have to do a little prep work.
+Once you've gotten a hold of some pallets, you have to do a little prep work.
 This is crucial to the longevity and safety of your coop.

 - Inspect the Wood: Look for pallets marked "HT", which means they're heat-treated and free of chemicals.